 Most organizations do not create a formal set of branding guidelines and templates, but it is in your best interest to get this professionally done.
 Every client-facing document should reflect positively on your brand.
 Companies pay a fortune to create and defend their brand.
 The smaller the company, the worse the overall branding will typically be.
 A bad logo, used inconsistently, in numerous sizes and colors, different fonts for different documents, and poorly designed documents and forms will make your company look sloppy and unprofessional, so spend a few bucks to get something done well.

-We can develop a formal set of branding guidelines that will show employees how to use your logo appropriately and what is and what is not acceptable use.
-Make this document available to all employees.
-As part of their on-boarding at your company, introduce this document and processes for using the brand.
+I develop a formal set of branding guidelines that show employees how to use the logo appropriately and what is and what is not acceptable use.
+As part of their on-boarding at your company, HR teams or hiring managers introduce this document and processes for using the brand.
 Their computers should have limited options for fonts and have all of your templates loaded up.
 Some companies have intranets or online storage where the latest versions of these documents are stored.
 This is ideal if your documents get updated regularly.
 Ensure that you have internal audits of documents to ensure adoption of all templates by all employees.
 For important documents, have them cleared by your Marketing department to ensure adherence to the brand guidelines.

 I’ve seen newsletters go out to clients in COMIC SANS.
 All professional designers are completely offended by that typeface and IT MUST DIE.

 Your brand is everything that comes in contact with an employee, a client, a prospect, the press and more.
 Your brand should extend to how you design your work environment, using brand colors to reinforce your branding.
 When we worked for a telecom group of companies, we had several companies occupying different floors of the same building.
 Each floor reflected the brand of the company within through paint color and other finish choices.
 Uniforms and other cool stuff for employees (like hoodies, travel mugs or sports team uniforms) should also reflect the brand.